skn3/forme/README.md

 - **.options(** array/object, *[error]* **)** - ensures the input is one of the specified values when validating.
 Also provides values to the template vars
 - **.blacklist(** array, *[error]* **)** - value must not be one of the provided values
 - **.validate(** function, *[error]* **)** - allow for custom validation routines to be added to inputs
+- **.submit(** function **)** - allow for custom submit routines to be added to inputs.
+These are called in order just before a valid form returns to your main validate function
 - **.handler(** function **)** - allows custom handler callback to be executed upon validation.
 Please use .validate() instead
 - **.secure(** *[flag]* **)** - prevents storing of this value between page views/sessions
 - **.checked(** *[flag]* **)** - sets a checkbox defaults checked state